atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

         - Interfaces:
             - Inbound (Trigger/Consumer):
                 - This will be an Interface which can have multiple implementations which can be used to either trigger/send a notification or consume a notification from a source.
+                    - In the future this can be extended to consume notifications from inbound queue systems or User Interface.
                     - For the purposes of the scope of this task this will have one implementation which will be in the form of REST endpoints to trigger/send a notification.
             - Outbound (Sender/Forwarder):
                 - This will be an Interface which can have multiple implementations which can be used to either forward/send a notification to a specific channel.
+                    - In the future this can be extended to push notifications etc.
                     - For the purposes of the scope of this task this will have three implementations - email, sms and slack.
     - Additional considerations:
         - JSON serialisation